1 Helpful / 0 Not

 Some baskets are old and have shallow bottoms

 Other Thoughts: I played this course a few times prior to joining DGCourseReview and after playing it again yesterday I thought it deserves a review.
 Overall this is a pretty solid course for beginner and intermediate players.
 The front 9 is definitely the better half of the course, with new/painted baskets.
 I liked the variety of shots offered by the different holes.
 Not a lot of distance but some fairly challenging holes.
 There were some missing signs and I had to use the course map to find 13 since it'd been years since the last time I played here.
 The back 9 could use some updating; replace a few baskets, paint the rest.
 Back 9 holes are much shorter than front 9 due to space but they're not boring.
 Definitely some good ace chances.
+There are also some tees that could stand to be replaced due as they're cracked and broken in places.
 Course is worth playing at least once.

 1 of 1 people found this review helpful.